 This is the most important step in boosting your body’s defense.
 The first thing you should do is to stay clear of processed foods and find out the number of calories your body actually needs to maintain the ideal weight, which is a great barrier for virus or bacteria attacks.

-- Consume probiotics – Among the components strengthening the immune system a special place belongs to probiotics.
-By increasing the body’s natural production of antibodies, probiotics are preventing cold.
+Consume probiotics – Among the components strengthening the immune system a special place belongs to probiotics.
+By increasing the body’s natural production of antibodies, probiotics prevent colds.
 You can get your daily dose of them with kefir, kimchi, sour pickles, dark chocolate, etc. If you’re a vegan, try Inner-Eco Coconut Probiotics.

 Eat garlic – If raw garlic can ward off a bunch of vampires, it can also fight some simple flu.
 Packed with potassium, magnesium and a large number of sulfuric compounds, garlic enhances the number of virus-fighting T-cells and fights stress and fatigue.

-- Include nuts and seeds in your diet – Nuts are a great source of antioxidants, vitamins, selenium, and zinc, which makes them superheroes of your immune system strengthening.
-Black seed (Nigella Sativa), pumpkin seeds and other are also very effective.
+Include nuts and seeds in your diet – Nuts are a great source of antioxidants, vitamins, selenium, and zinc, which makes them superheroes of your immune system strengthening.
+Black seed (Nigella Sativa), pumpkin seeds, and others are also very effective.

 Consider immune-supporting herbs – The name says it all.
 If you want to give your immune system the needed kick, try Asian ginseng, American ginseng, eleuthero, and astragalus.

 Natural remedies for the immune system are always better than the ones you can find in a bottle.
-Besides having a well-balanced diet, in order to be healthy, you should pay attention to your very lifestyle.
+Besides having a well-balanced diet, in order to be healthy, pay attention to your very lifestyle.